MAGIC-AI4Med/Deep-DxSearch/README.md

 ## Quick Start (Updating ...)

-Here we  use a example trained on MIMIC-IV-Common datasets to demonstrate how to training based on Qwen2.5-7B-Instruct.
+Here we  use a example using MIMIC-IV-Common dataset to demonstrate how to train with Qwen2.5-7B-Instruct.